OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 ### Web apps

-It is rcommended that you use the most current version.
+It is recommended that you use the most current version.

 * Edge
 * Firefox